EcaCosca/MERNstack-app/README.md

 - [Project Management and Documentation](#project-management-and-documentation)

 ## User Stories

 - **Signup:** Anonymous users can sign up to create profiles and participate in the community.
+Users have the option to sign up using their email or utilize third-party authentication services such as Google and Apple, facilitated through Clerk.
 - **Login:** Registered users can log in to access their profiles and track their jumps.
+Users can securely log in using their registered credentials or third-party authentication methods.
-- **Logout:** Users can log out securely from the platform.
+- **Logout:** Users can log out securely from the platform, ensuring the security of their accounts and information.
-- **Add, Edit, and Delete Jumps:** Users can add, edit, and delete jump locations with specific details.
+- **Add, Edit, and Delete Tracks:** Users can add, edit, and delete individual jump tracks with specific details.
+Each track represents a unique jump experience, capturing approach and exit coordinates, landing zone coordinates, altitude, and descriptions.
+- **Manage Exit Points:** Users can add, edit, and delete exit points, representing individual locations from which jumps can be made, be it cliffs, buildings, or other stationary structures.
+- **Explore Drop Zones:** Users can explore drop zones, which represent locations where jumps are made from aircraft or helicopters.
+Drop zones offer a different jumping experience and are curated within the application.
-- **Social Interactions:** Users can engage in social interactions, including chat and forum-like discussions.
+- **Social Interactions:** Users can engage in vibrant social interactions, including chat functionality and forum-like discussions.
+This fosters a sense of community and allows users to share experiences, tips, and stories with fellow jumpers.
-- **View Jump Details:** Users can view detailed information about each jump, including approach coordinates, exit coordinates, landing zone coordinates, altitude, and descriptions.
+- **View Jump Details:** Users can access comprehensive information about each jump, including approach coordinates, exit coordinates, landing zone coordinates, altitude, and detailed descriptions.
+This data is crucial for jumpers to analyze their experiences and plan future jumps effectively.
-- **Edit User Profile:** Users can edit their profiles and manage their jump records.

 ## Features
 - **User Profiles:** Users can create profiles with minimal information for quick setup.